There are now 3 possible online modes for units:

-Indicative assessments in this unit are as follows: (1) tutorial participation; (2) examinations; and (3) research report.
+Indicative assessments in this unit are as follows: (1) class participation; (2) examination and quizzes; and (3) project.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit Coordinator(s)